gitarmpit/libarmpit/examples/Bootloader_F4/combined/README.txt

-1. ldscript should define the relocated address:
+Ldscript should define the relocated address:

 _application_addr = 0x0800C000;

+and set the FLASH to the new location: thats where program code will be loaded notice there is also BOOT section in memory: that's the original 0 location, start of FLASH memory BOOT is only used to place the dummy vector there.

+MEMORY
+{
+BOOT (rx)      : ORIGIN = 0x08000000, LENGTH = 16K
+FLASH (rx)      : ORIGIN = 0x0800C000, LENGTH = 976K  /* sector 3 */   <= This is where the program code will be loaded
+RAM (xrw)      : ORIGIN = 0x20000000, LENGTH = 128K
+}

-and two vector boot locations
+and two vector boot locations :

-this is a dummy vector that is placed at 0x0
+this is a dummy vector that is placed at 0x0, since thats the default location wheren the interrupt vector is expected

   .isr_vector_boot :
   {